neavemj/neavemj.github.io/_posts/2016-02-17-endosNCBI.md

 First we'll loop through each record in "IdList", grab the GenBank record containing that particular Id, then extract the "date" field, and the sequence length.

 {% highlight python %}
-# create dictionary to tally results, and count variable
+# create dictionary to tally results
 results_dict = {}
-count = 0

 # loop through each record Id
 for study in record["IdList"]: